 - API knowledge

-As a backend developer, you may need to make a choice of a programming language earlier.
+As a backend developer, you may need to choose a programming language earlier.
 To be on the safe side, read more about the different languages on the internet.

 Some of the other career paths in tech include: